lakka-switch/documentation/archives.md

 # Deprecated versions

 You can download old and deprecated versions of Lakka for the Switch [here](deprecated.html).
 They use the mainline kernel and have no sexy feature.
-Of course, they are not supported, and shouldn't be used (unless you want 200FPS PSX).
+Of course, they are not supported, and shouldn't be used (unless you want 200FPS PSX without sound).